mithunkumarc/learning_angular/sharedmodule/ReadMe.md

-components commonly used in different modules can be placed under shared(common)module and can be reused in many modules.
+components, directives, services, pipes commonly used in different modules can be placed under shared(common)module and can be reused in many modules.

 example includes :